As women, our brains are easily influenced by our hormones.

 - Complex carbs like quinoa, bean, or legumes

-Your body weight has a major impact on hormone balance.
+Body weight has a major impact on hormone balance.
 Being underweight or overweight makes it harder for your body to produce the hormones it needs to function.

 The closer you get to the optimal range of 21-31% body fat, the better you’ll feel, and the more your body will be able to regulate your hormones.